Online House Auctions: What They Are And How They Work

 Most states in the U.S. have criminal forfeiture laws that authorize the government to seize any property associated with criminality or unpaid income taxes.
 The U.S. Treasury Department then offers that property for sale on its auction site while the Justice Department’s forfeitures are offered for sale on the General Services Administration website.

-How Have Online House Auctions Changed During The Pandemic?
+Have Online Home Auctions Changed During The Pandemic?

 Before COVID-19, auctions were typically in-person events.
 Online auctions existed, but they weren’t as commonplace as they are now.

 But once the pandemic hit, social distancing rules made in-person auctions impossible.
-As a result, online auctions have become increasingly popular over the last year.
-Let’s look at a few reasons why that’s the case.
+As a result, online auctions and buying homes online as a whole have become increasingly popular over the last few years.
+Let’s look at two of the main reasons for why that’s the case.

 Bigger Pool Of Buyers